nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 ## What is the Damn Vulnerable Drone?

 The Damn Vulnerable Drone is a virtually simulated environment designed for offensive security professionals to safely learn and practice drone hacking techniques.
-It simulates real-world [ArduPilot](https://ardupilot.org/) & [MAVLink](https://mavlink.io/en/) drone architectures and vulnerabilities, offering a hands-on experience in exploring and exploiting drone systems.
+It simulates real-world [ArduPilot](https://ardupilot.org/) & [MAVLink](https://mavlink.io/en/) drone architectures and vulnerabilities, offering a hands-on experience in exploiting drone systems.

 ## Why was it built?

-The Damn Vulnerable Drone aims to enhance offensive security skills within a controlled, ethical framework, making it an invaluable tool for intermediate-level security professionals, pentesters, and hacking enthusiasts.
+The Damn Vulnerable Drone aims to enhance offensive security skills within a controlled environment, making it an invaluable tool for intermediate-level security professionals, pentesters, and hacking enthusiasts.

 Similar to how pilots utilize flight simulators for training, we can use the Damn Vulnerable Drone simulator to gain in-depth knowledge of real-world drone systems, understand their vulnerabilities, and learn effective methods to exploit them.

 The Damn Vulnerable Drone platform is open-source and available at no cost and was specifically designed to address the substantial expenses often linked with drone hardware, hacking tools, and maintenance.
 Its cost-free nature allows users to immerse themselves in drone hacking without financial concerns.
-This accessibility makes the Damn Vulnerable Drone a crucial resource for those in the fields of information security and penetration testing, promoting the development of offensive cybersecurity skills in a safe and ethical environment.
+This accessibility makes the Damn Vulnerable Drone a crucial resource for those in the fields of information security and penetration testing, promoting the development of offensive cybersecurity skills in a safe environment.

 ## How does it work?